Sami-qc/qa-portfolio/fast-app-testing/test-cases/invalid-test-cases.md

 **Steps:**
 1. Attempt to cancel an online-paid order in a non-eligible state
 **Expected Result:**
-No refund process should be initiated if cancellation is not successful
+ If the cancellation fails, no refund should be started.